centraldiv/pickupkorea/README.md

 /api/private/settings/country-list
 : DELETE , requires country data with id.
 Returns 200 if success, 400 if data is entirely invalid.
 ADMIN ONLY

+/api/public/settings/shipping-methods
+: GET , returns a list of available shipping methods.

+/api/private/settings/shipping-methods
+: POST , requires shipping method data with name and isActive.
+Returns 200 if success, 400 if duplicate name or if data is entirely invalid.
+ADMIN ONLY

+/api/private/settings/shipping-methods
+: PATCH , requires shipping method data with name and isActive.
+Returns 200 if success, 400 if duplicate name or if data is entirely invalid.
+ADMIN ONLY

+/api/private/settings/shipping-methods
+: DELETE , requires shipping method data with id.
+Returns 200 if success, 400 if data is entirely invalid.
+ADMIN ONLY

 /api/private/orders/buy-orders
 : GET , returns a list of buy orders for user.